libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 inline

-Set the maximum number of named databases for the environment.
+Set the maximum number of named tables for the environment.

-This function is only needed if multiple databases will be used in the environment.
-Simpler applications that use the environment as a single unnamed database can ignore this option.
+This function is only needed if multiple tables will be used in the environment.
+Simpler applications that use the environment as a single unnamed table can ignore this option.
 This function may only be called after mdbx_env_create() and before mdbx_env_open().

 Currently a moderate number of slots are cheap but a huge number gets expensive: 7-120 words per transaction, and every mdbx_dbi_open() does a linear search of the opened slots.